 A cord of three united strands is stronger than a single strand.
-And it is even more complex.
-Three strands can braid together in various configurations, and if one strand breaks, the other two are there for support.
-I think the same goes for us humans, when we unite, we are also stronger.
-Ultimately I would suggest that as humans our backstory, or better, our identity, our politics, our religion, or lack therefore only increases the strength of our bond.
+Three strands bound together is also more complex.
+The strands can braid together in various configurations.
+If one strand breaks, the other two fill in as support.
+I think like the cord, the same goes for us humans, when we unite, we are also stronger.
+Ultimately, I would suggest that as humans our backstory, or better, our identity, our politics, our religion, or lack therefore only increases the strength of our bond.

 “Let us trust God, and our better judgment to set us right hereafter.
 United we stand, divided we fall.
 Let us not split into factions which must destroy that union upon which our existence hangs.”

 Yes, it would (obviously) make sense why he used those words, “united we stand divided we fall.”
 And if Patrick Henry can us anything now, I think he wanted us to know what happens when we “split into factions:” Our “union” is destroyed, and as a result our very “existence” is threatened.
 Ok.
 But then do we unite with you, or do you unite with me?
-I mean, whose opinions do we follow?
-And then I realized what history is trying to teach me: it is not about opinions it is about strength.
+Better, whose opinions do we follow?
+That is why I realized what history is trying to teach me: it is not about opinions it is about strength.

 I think I get the point and as a result, I want to attribute the incarnation of those words right into the bold and thoughtful speeches of our founding fathers.
 I can’t.
 In reality, the phrase, “united we stand, divided we fall,” actually traces to the Greek storyteller Aesop, who used them in his fable The Four Oxen and the Lion,” and indirectly in another, “The Bundle of Sticks.”